liborty/rstats/README.md

 Trait VecVec is entirely unchecked, you should  check your data upfront.

 ## Releases

+* **Version 0.5.2** Renamed trait RStats to Stats, to avoid naming confusion.
+Separated MutVecs implementations to their own module `mutvecimpls.rs`.
+Added some more tests.
+Expanded `moe` to include mean and std of eccentricities.

 * **Version 0.5.1** Added scalar addition `sadd` and linear transformation `lintrans` to `Vectors`.